KD0NKS/js-aprs-is/README.md

 # js-aprs-is

+APRS is a registered trademark Bob Bruninga, WB4APR.

 This project will attempt to provide a node version of the perl-aprs-fap/HAM::APRS::FAP IS class/module.
 Over time, it is likely this will diverge from the original code due to platforms and networks, but will attempt to keep usage straightforward and similar where applicable.
 The biggest